 Here are some helpful tips that can get you started thinking about your practices.

-Lyn Freundlich is a practice leader in human resources consulting for TSNE MissionWorks.
-Her decades- long experience as a practitioner and consultant includes delivering human resources training to thousands of nonprofit professionals, numerous speaking engagement at many professional conferences and the publication of three Valuing Our Nonprofit Workforce reports in 2010, 2014, and 2017.
+Lyn Freundlich is a practice leader in human resources consulting for TSNE.
+Her decades- long experience as a practitioner and consultant includes delivering human resources training to thousands of nonprofit professionals, numerous speaking engagements at many professional conferences and the publication of three Valuing Our Nonprofit Workforce reports in 2010, 2014, and 2017.